Kritjaiphean/git-test-2/README.md

 ###### Output: [[1,2],[2,3],[3,4]]

-__Explanation__  the minimum absolute difference is 1, List all pair with difference equal to 1 in ascending order.
+__Explanation__  the minimum absolute difference is 1, List all pairs with differences equal to 1 in ascending order.

 ---
 *__Test case 02__*